-- 117. Correction of errors in patents and applications

-- 118. Information about patent applications and patents, and inspection of documents

-- 119. Service by post

-- 120. Hours of business and excluded days

-- 121. Comptroller's annual report
+- 117. Correction of errors in patents and applications - 117A.
+Effect of resuscitation of a withdrawn application under section 117 - 117B.
+Extension of time limits specified by comptroller - 118.
+Information about patent applications and patents, and inspection of documents - 119.
+Service by post - 120.
+Hours of business and excluded days - 121.
+Comptroller's annual report